-“Diversity is one of Boston’s greatest strengths and our residents come from all over the world; English programs are essential not just for recent immigrants to engage in economic and social opportunities, but also for our great city to benefit from everything these new Bostonians have to offer.” -Mayor Thomas M. Menino
+“Diversity is one of Boston’s greatest strengths and our residents come from all over the world; English programs are essential not just for recent immigrants to engage in economic and social opportunities, but also for our great city to benefit from everything these new Bostonians have to offer.” - Former Mayor Thomas M. Menino

 English for New Bostonians (ENB) it is a private-public-community collaboration founded by the Mayor's Office of New Bostonians to increase access to high-quality ESOL classes (English for Speakers of Other Languages) for adult immigrants in Boston.